djinoz/kindle2joplin/README.md

 ### Duplicate Avoidance Strategy

-The plugin uses a robust strategy to avoid duplicate entries:
+The plugin uses a strategy to avoid duplicate entries:

 1. Each clipping gets a unique hash based on book title, location and content
 2. These hashes are stored as HTML comments in notes: `<!-- kindle-hash: HASH -->`